 Years and years ago, my oldest sister gave me a little dog.
 On the one hand, it was excellent timing: I had just dealt the final, severing blow to a longtime, fraught relationship and was living alone in a big city.
 It was nice to enjoy the company of a furry little non-judgmental mammal who worshiped me.
 On the other hand, I was living alone in a not-very-capacious apartment, teaching part-time and going to graduate school full-time.
 The dependence of a not-housebroken pack animal on my limited time was not ideal.
 In order to keep her anguished, lonely yowling to a minimum, before I left each day I would take her to the handball court a few doors down from my building, which functioned as a dog park for the neighborhood in the morning and evening.
 My little dog, whom I named after a favorite musician, was of the breed I have come to call Jack Rascal Terrorist.
-She was the only fancy dog of my muttcentric adult dog career (I confess I come from Schnauzer people and have the childhood pictures to prove it).
-She was fearless and immune to reminders that she was not large.
+She was the only fancy dog of my muttcentric adult dog career (I confess I come from Schnauzer people and have the childhood pictures to prove it, but I grew into a devoted adopter of muttly mutts).
+My gourmet dog, whom I loved dearly, was fearless and immune to reminders that she was not large.

 When she was about a year old, in an epic run of events crammed into just a few weeks, my grandfather died, my middle sister gave birth to the first of the babies born to our generation, and the little dog was killed by a car (definitely larger than her) while I was away meeting the new nephew.

 “You know,” said my dad.
 “I think I cried more over the little dog than I did over my father, and not just because she was a nicer person.”